-Fire Alarm goes off.
+Fire Alarm is activated.

 - 1. Everyone starts to evacuate.
 If you are in a bedroom place an "Evacuated" sign on your door. - 2.
-If safe to do so, House Parents will check all rooms of the floor on which the House Parent is located when the alarm is sounded that do not have an "Evacuated" sign on the doors.
-House Parents take the sign-in and out document (that serves as an evacuation register) with them as they evacuate. - 3.
+If safe to do so, Houseparents will check all rooms of the floor on which the Houseparent is located when the alarm is sounded that do not have a purple "Evacuated" sign on the doors.
+Houseparents take the sign-in and out document (that serves as an evacuation register) with them as they evacuate. - 3.
 When students get out of the building, they are to go to the meeting point. - 4.
-When House Parents get out of the building, they are to take a register of all students using the sign-in and out document. - House parents have responsibility to ensure that all students listed as signed -in are evacuated and accounted for during a fire evacuation. - If the fire threat is genuine then House parents are expected to contact the duty member of SMT and take instructions on next actions - Students are reminded that they are not to delay exiting the building to collect any personal items.
+When Houseparents get out of the building, they are to take a register of all students using the sign-in and out document. - 5.
+At all fire drills, the Houseparent will time the evacuation and record the fire practice on Sphera.
+If students fail to evacuate the drill must be repeated. - Houseparents have responsibility to ensure that all students listed as signedin are evacuated and accounted for during a fire evacuation - If the fire threat is genuine then Houseparents are expected to contact the Fire Brigade, duty member of SMT, or if during normal working hours, the Fire Officer, and take instructions on next actions - Students are reminded that they are not to delay exiting the building to collect any personal items - No one is permitted to re-enter the building until the person in charge of the evacuation declares it safe to do so